Volkswagen WORLD PREMIERE at the 2014 Geneva Motor Show

 Only digital instruments and digital climate controls are used in the T-ROC.

-A portable tablet serves as the infotainment display.
+A portable tablet serves as an infotainment display.

 Removable roof halves.
 The concept car being presented in Geneva follows a new design and interior line.
 In addition, the two-door car combines the talents of an all-wheel-drive SUV “ which do not shy away from rocky off-road trails (“ROCK”) “ with the light summery air of a convertible.
 That is because the middle section of the roof consists of two halves, which can be removed with just a few hand movements and stowed in the boot.
 Incidentally, the “T” in T-ROC is a reference to the nomenclature of current and future Volkswagen SUVs such as the Taigun, Tiguan, and Touareg.